 Other income (expense), net.
-Other income (expense), net primarily reflects the gain on the disposal of fixed assets.
+Other income (expense), net reflects foreign currency translation adjustments and gains on the disposal of fixed assets.

 Provision for Income Taxes.
 We accrue a provision for domestic and foreign income tax at the applicable statutory rates adjusted for non-deductible expenses, research and development tax credits and interest income from tax-exempt short-term investments.